jhiltonatr/java-challenge/readme.md

 - `EmployeeController#updateEmployee` method will update the employee with id equal to the `employeeId` path variable.
 Contrary to the original implementation that prefers the id inside the JSON body.
   - This is done in order to avoid inconsistencies when a request uses different values between the path variable and the JSON body.
   - A different approach could be to reject the request altogether, but for simplicity I decided to still accept the request.
+  - Other alternative is to move such decisions making into the Service layer, but since I considered this as Request control flow and not Business Logic I decided to leave it in the Controller layer.
-- Cache is not implemented as the use cases, amount of data, RPS are not very clear
+- Cache is not implemented as the use cases, amount of data, RPS are not clear
-  - It could be implemented to show how to approach it, but I have decided to approach the project in a "what would I consider in real-world" viewpoint rather than theoretical exercise.
+  - It could be implemented to show how to do it, but I have decided to approach the project in a "what would I consider in the real-world" standpoint rather than just a theoretical exercise.
   - Early optimization can lead to costly operations, and added complexity without real benefits.
   - If required it would be implemented at `Repository` level, allowing deletions to evict records from the cache.